 Welcome to the San Francisco Fellows Program!
 The mission of the program is to foster community stewardship by preparing recent college graduates for leadership roles in public service.
-The City and County of San Francisco is pleased to offer Fellowship positions to up to 16 individuals in this highly selective program.
-We invite people who have graduated college within the past 3 years to apply for our 11+ month Fellowship.
-Fellows are full time City employees who earn an annual salary of approximately $50,000, plus comprehensive health and dental benefits.
+The City and County of San Francisco is pleased to offer multiple Fellowship positions in this highly selective program.
+We invite people who have had an undergraduate degree conferred within the past 5 years to apply for our 11+ month Fellowship.
+Fellows are full time City employees who earn an annual salary of approximately $50,000, plus health, dental and retirement benefits.
 Specific areas of study are not required.
-The program is looking for enthusiastic, creative, hard-working individuals who are interested in public service and who would like to learn about policy implementation in the City and County of San Francisco.
+The program is looking for enthusiastic, creative, hard-working individuals who are interested in working in the public sector and who would like to learn about public administration and analysis in the City and County of San Francisco.

 The experience includes a weekly learning component built into the Fellows' work schedule that is designed to provide a well-rounded, thorough introduction to San Francisco government operations, in addition to supporting the development of vital workplace skills such as leadership and communication.